greenelab/deep-review/sections/04_study.md

 human pathologies than previously thought [@tag:Li2016_variation].

-Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing, and if so, how?
-Prediction of a “splicing code” has been a holy grail over the past decade.
+Sequencing studies routinely return thousands of unannotated variants, but which cause functional changes in splicing and how are those changes manifested?
+Prediction of a "splicing code" has been a holy grail over the past decade.
 Initial machine learning approaches used a naive Bayes model and a 2-layer Bayesian neural network with thousands of hand-derived sequence-based features to predict the probability of exon skipping [@tag:Barash2010_splicing_code @tag:Xiong2011_bayesian].
 With the advent of deep learning, more complex models were built that provided better predictive accuracy [@tag:Xiong2015_splicing_code
 @tag:Jha2017_integrative_models].
-Importantly, these new approaches can take in multiple kinds of epigenomic measurements, as well as tissue identity and RNA binding partners of splicing factors.
-Deep learning is critical in furthering these kinds of integrative studies where different data types and inputs interact in unpredictable (often nonlinear) ways to create higher-order “features”, compared to earlier approaches that often assumed independence of features or required extensive human fine-tuning.
+Importantly, these new approaches can take in multiple kinds of epigenomic measurements as well as tissue identity and RNA binding partners of splicing factors.
+Deep learning is critical in furthering these kinds of integrative studies where different data types and inputs interact in unpredictable (often nonlinear) ways to create higher-order features, compared to earlier approaches that often assumed independence of features or required extensive manual fine-tuning.
 Moreover, as in gene expression network analysis, interrogating the hidden nodes within neural networks will likely yield new biological insights into splicing.
-For instance, tissue-specific splicing mechanisms can be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@tag:Qin2017_onehot].
+For instance, tissue-specific splicing mechanisms could be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@tag:Qin2017_onehot].